 5. Ellensburg is Part of the Barn Quilt Trail

 The quilt trail you can follow around Ellensburg was the idea of local volunteers and is the first in Washington State.
 There are more than 100 murals on area barns, and each painted quilt block has a story.
 Many of the barns are historic too.
 It’s a great excuse to drive the scenic back roads of Kittitas County, see beautiful horses in pastures and seasonal crops being harvested.

 When You Go to Ellensburg

-Soon there will be a boutique hotel in downtown Ellensburg, The Windrow Hotel.
+There is a new boutique hotel in downtown Ellensburg, The Windrow Hotel.
 It’s something to look forward to.
-It will be a multi-story hotel adjacent to the historic Elks Building, which is used now for offices and ballroom space.
-With walkability to downtown eateries, shops and cultural sites, it should be yet another reason to visit Ellensburg, Washington.
+It is a multi-story hotel adjacent to the historic Elks Building, which was previously used for offices and ballroom space.
+With walkability to downtown eateries, shops, and cultural sites, it is yet another reason to visit Ellensburg, Washington.